Invite friends and family to read the obituary and add memories.

 Charles was a man of many interests; he especially had a deep love for baseball.
 He found peace and fulfillment in his garden, and he had a keen eye for hidden gems, always enjoying a weekend trip to the flea market to see what treasures he could find.

 He enjoyed fishing and spending many quiet hours by the water.
-He loved to square dance, especially two-stepping or flat footing at the County Cabin in Norton, Virginia, a tradition that brought him great joy and connection to his roots.
+He loved to do two-stepping and flat footing at the Country Cabin in Norton, Virginia, a tradition that brought him great joy and connection to his roots.
 His greatest joy was spending time with his precious family, most of all his grandchildren and great-grandchildren.

 Visitation will take place at Yoder-Culp Funeral Home, Friday, January 2, 2026 from 10 a.m. until the 1 p.m. funeral service.